-Child Safety is to share information about all standard and priority responses for Aboriginal and Torres Strait Islander children with the local Family Participation Program.
-The Family Participation Program and Child Safety then work together to decide which families are likely to benefit from Aboriginal and Torres Strait Islander family-led decision making during the assessment.
-The Family Participation Program makes the final decision about which families they will contact or visit.
-The process for Child Safety to engage the Family Participation Program and for the Family Participation Program to determine whether, and at what stage of the assessment they plan to visit the family, are determined at a local level.
+Child Safety is to share information about all investigation and assessments for Aboriginal and Torres Strait Islander children with the local Family Participation Program.
+The Family Participation Program and Child Safety then work together to decide which families are likely to benefit from Aboriginal and Torres Strait Islander family-led decision making during the investigation and assessment.
+The Family Participation Program makes the final decision about which families they will make contact with or visit.
+The process for Child Safety to engage the Family Participation Program and for the Family Participation Program to determine whether, and at what stage of the investigation and assessment, thy plan to visit the family, are determined at a local level.